Do I Look Suspicious to You? Livable Streets Starts with Equal Access to Streets

 In the coming weeks, I’ll be posting stories from the perspectives of residents to illustrate the links between these issues and the livability of streets.
 I’ll also be looking at some of the local organizations that have come up with innovative ways to address these issues in all their complexity as a way to gather a set of best practices.
 Up next week: the story of a young man who started running with crews in elementary school, first to protect himself from harassment and, later, to help protect his friends from violence.
 Being part of a crew made his world much smaller — there were suddenly even fewer places he could go safely.
 And it still affects his movement around the streets now, even though he left the crew behind over a year ago.

-**While this piece highlights what appears to be an incident of profiling, it must be noted that both the cops and kids in the story are Latino.
+**While this piece highlights an incident of profiling, it must be noted that both the cops and kids in the story are Latino, and profiling is both complicated and not practiced only by whites.
 There was a very long back-and-forth exchange about this and about profiling in certain communities last night on my Facebook page.
 If you’re interested in more of that debate and the story about the kids please check that out here.